avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 STA after Synthesis, Placement and Routing.
 ECO (Engineering Change of Order) is also supported by the tool.
 The tool supports changes to configuration on the fly.
-# RTL2GDSII of picorv32a -riscv architecture
+# RTL2GDSII of picorv32a -RISCV architecture
 change directory to openlane working dir/openlane

 Initiate docker using `docker`.